saddle/saddle.github.com/doc/_sources/quickstart.txt

 - argmin, argmax

 The ``org.saddle.util.Random`` class provides a xorshift Marsiglia primitive value pseudorandom number generator the underlies the random number generation throughout Saddle.

-Finally, the ``org.saddle.time._`` module provides a helpful constructor for joda DateTime objects, ``datetime``, and for doing fast manipulations on Vec and Index instances of type DateTime via implicit conversion to TimeAccessors.

 A note on optimization
 ----------------------